 Comparative Medical Aid Quotes

 Comparative medical aid quotes are now a cinch thanks to the power of the Internet.
-After completing the form below this article, you will receive a range of quotes that will enable you to make comparisons right in your inbox.
+Just complete the form.
+Then you will receive a range of quotes that will enable you to make comparisons right in your inbox.
 You could also receive a call from our medical fund gurus to walk you through the various hospital plans and medical schemes on offer in South Africa and advise you on what is best suited for your particular health needs.

 Kinds of Health Cover in South Africa

-To help you better distinguish between the various forms of health cover available in the market today, you need to bear in mind the distinction between medical aid schemes and insurance companies.
-The main difference between these two sources of health cover is in the range of benefits provided by their respective schemes.
+You can better distinguish between the various forms of health cover available in the market today.
+But you need to know the distinction between medical aid schemes and insurance companies.
+The main difference is the range of benefits provided by their respective schemes.

 Medical aid schemes are regulated by the Council for Medical Schemes which each scheme is required to be a member of.
 It is mandatory for these schemes to offer cover for the 300 or so health conditions listed as Prescribed Minimum Benefits or PMBs.

-This is not the case with insurance companies which are not answerable to the council and are not required by law to offer the PMBs.
-So when you are looking at quotes from companies like Old Mutual or Liberty, remember that you might not get the full extent of cover you’re hoping for.
+This is not the case with insurance companies.
+These are not answerable to the council and do not have to offer the PMBs.
+So beware when you are looking at health insurance quotes from companies like Clientele.
+Remember that you might not get the full extent of cover you expect.
 This is why your first choice for your healthcare needs should be a medical fund.

 Another difference between the two is the fact that insurance companies are founded and operated with the aim of generating profits.
 This is not the case with medical aid schemes, all of which are non-profit organisations.
 They are more concerned about making affordable healthcare available to as many South Africans as possible.
-Bonitas and Fedhealth, among others, are open schemes which any citizen can become a member of and they offer great medical and hospital plans.
+Bonitas and Fedhealth, among others, are open schemes.
+Any citizen can become a member.
+And they offer great medical and hospital plans.

 What To Look For When Assessing Comparative Medical Aid Quotes